Cognigy/Documentation/docs/en/docs/webchat/v3/features.md

 ### Previous Conversations

 The Previous Conversations Feature offers a straightforward way for users to access their past dialogues with the AI agent directly from the Webchat home screen.
-It includes options to customize the 'Previous Conversations' button text and the header of the conversations screen, enriching user experience by ensuring continuity and easy reference to previous interactions.
+It includes options to customize the 'Previous Conversations' button text, and the header of the conversation screen, enriching user experience by ensuring continuity and easy reference to previous interactions.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/previous-conversations.png" width="100%" />